styled-system/styled-system/README.md

 ---

+## system-loader

+The [system-loader](loader) package is a webpack loader for creating styled-system components from JSON.

+---

 ### Default Theme

 If no theme is provided, styled-system uses smart defaults for breakpoints, the typographic scale, and the spacing scale.